Illegal drug trade in Latin America

 Prior to the Mexican cartels' rise, the Colombian Cali cartel and Medellín cartel dominated in the late 1980s and early 90s.
 Following their demise, the Norte del Valle cartel has filled the Colombian vacuum, along with rightwing paramilitaries (e.g. United Self-Defense Forces of Colombia, AUC) and leftwing insurgent groups (FARC, ELN).

 As a result of the concentration of drug trafficking, Latin America and the Caribbean has the world's highest crime rates, with murder reaching 32.6 per 100,000 of population in 2008.
-Violence has surged in Mexico since 2006 when Mexican President Felipe Calderón intensified the Mexican Drug War.
+Violence has surged in Mexico since 2006 when Mexican President Felipe Calderón intensified the Mexican drug war.

 United States and Latin American drug control

+The United States war on drugs in Latin America began with the Nixon Administration.
+This led to large amounts of US funding and manpower being dedicated to help stop the Latin American production of drugs and slow the flow of drugs coming into the United States from Latin America.
+One major milestone in the efforts for both Latin American countries and the United States was the signing of extradition treaties for drug traffickers.
+This has led to notable traffickers and kingpins like El Chapo (Joaquín Archivaldo Guzmán Loera) being extradited to face real time behind bars in the United States.

+Drug trafficking from Latin America has played a major role in the United States for the past 50 years.
+This was notably seen in Miami when cocaine production skyrocketed in the 1970s.

 Since 2008, the U.S. Congress has supported the Central American Regional Security Initiative (CARSI) with approximately $800 million to "fund programs for narcotics interdiction, strengthening law enforcement and justice institutions and violence prevention through work with at-risk youth".
 The CARSI offers equipment (vehicles and communication equipment), technical support and guidance to counter drug trade.
 The program also supports special units that cooperate with the U.S. Drug Enforcement Administration in Guatemala and Honduras to investigate drug cartels, share intelligence, and promote regional collaboration.